pivotal/docs-platform-automation/docs/tasks.md

 ### configure-product
 Configures an individual, staged product with settings from a config file.

-Not to be confused with Ops Manager's built-in [import][bbr-import], which reads all deployed products and configurations from a single opaque file, intended for import as part of backup/restore and upgrade lifecycle processes.
+Not to be confused with Tanzu Operations Manager's built-in [import][bbr-import], which reads all deployed products and configurations from a single opaque file, intended for import as part of backup/restore and upgrade lifecycle processes.